-For example, economists made that mistake in the last recession.
-They thought the housing slump would be contained within real estate.
-As early as October 2006, building permits for new homes were already down 28 percent from the year before.
-It was an early sign of the subprime housing crisis, which became a global financial crisis by 2008.
-Housing construction fell as a component of gross domestic product.
-It contributed 6.1 percent to economic output in 2005.
-It fell to just 2.2 percent in 2011.
+For example, economists made that mistake in the 2008 recession.
+They thought the subprime mortgage crisis would be contained within real estate.
+As early as October 2006, building permits for new homes were down 28 percent from October 2005.
+It was an early sign of the housing crisis and the 2008 global financial crisis.

 Index of Leading Economic Indicators

 The U.S. Conference Board publishes an index that measures the top five indicators.
 It combines this with other leading indicators.
 These indicators aren't as useful as the top five at predicting economic trends.
 The reasons are outlined below.
 The Index includes:

 - Money Supply - This doesn't take into account money invested in stock or bond funds.
 They also affect liquidity.
 The Fed's interest rate moves immediately impact the money supply.

 - Consumer Expectations - This is based on a survey of consumers.
 It asks for their future expectations.
 It tells you whether consumers think business conditions, jobs, and incomes will improve in six months.
 Most respondents base their future predictions on how well they are doing now.

 - Weekly Claims for Unemployment - Investors use this report to predict the monthly jobs reports.
 But it measures the unemployment rate.
 It's a lagging indicator.
 It doesn't predict what the economy will do next.

 How to Use Leading Indicators

 Leading indicators are the first data point in a new phase of the business cycle.
 They occur during the old cycle but give a preview of what's about to happen.
 For example, orders for durable goods occur six months before the company needs it.
 When the order ships, it shows up in economic output.